liquibase/liquibase/liquibase-integration-tests/src/test/groovy/README.md

 and run the test class `MainTestIT.groovy`

 ## Cleanup
-When you are down with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.
+When you are done with test execution, run `docker-compose down --volumes` to stop the docker containers gracefully and to allow the tests to start from a clean slate on the next run.

 PS. - Please note that the Maven surefire plugin isn't configured to run the harness tests yet.
 This is in the works.